Gender Justice & Intersectional Practice Conference

 P.H.O.E.B.E invites you to our first annual Gender Justice & Intersectional Practice Conference.
 Join us for a day of networking, learning, and inspiring discussions in one of Suffolk’s most multicultural towns.

 Please note that there is free childcare available on the day.
-Limited spaces – book in advance.
+If you would like to book a space for your child, please do so by contacting us by November 20th.

 The theme of our first annual conference is Intersectionality, Inclusion & Inspiration